-Although port catheters can be medically necessary for some patients, they are invasive devices and they can cause serious injuries.
+Although port catheters can be medically necessary for some patients, they are invasive devices and they may cause serious injuries.
 There has been a range of products recalled in recent years due to breakage.
 When parts of the catheter break loose, they end up loose in the bloodstream, where they can make their way to the hearts and lungs and cause serious harm, long-term damage, and even death.
 Medical equipment needs to be of the highest standard, and if you or a loved one have been a victim of a defective device, then you should seek high-quality legal representation as soon as possible.

 An experienced personal injury attorney is waiting for your call.

-At Holman Schiavone Law, LLC we are always prepared to take cases to trial if it means securing the best possible outcomes for our clients.
+At Holman Schiavone, LLC we are always prepared to take cases to trial if it means securing the best possible outcomes for our clients.
 Insurance defense lawyers know which attorneys are skilled litigators and are likely to take them to court if they do not offer a just settlement.
 Therefore, our history of success in trying cases is a determining factor in how much compensation will be awarded in your case.

 Our attorneys have the skills, resources, and experience to assess the short and long-term consequences of your injury, such as your medical bills, lost wages, and ongoing pain and suffering.
 We take a personalized approach and will work out the extent of your injuries and the effect they will have on your life.
 Whether your case requires negotiation of a fair settlement or fighting on your behalf at trial, we will aggressively pursue compensation for your needs now and in the future.